matthirten13/bannasch-dog-genetics-lab-beta/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Current members of the Danika Bannasch Genetics Laboratory.
+We are a friendly and collaborative group located within the Weill School of Veterinary Medicine, University of California, Davis.

 {% include section.html %}